 The empowerment method focuses on achieving goals and changing systems by using available strengths, resilience, and resources.
 By focusing on competence rather than deficits in individual or social functioning, the empowerment model supports resourcefulness and the development of skills to remove social barriers for individuals and communities.

 SAU established the first Master of Social Work (MSW) program with an empowerment specialization in the U.S., and in the past 20 years, we've educated more than 500 students who are now actively helping individuals, families, communities, and society.

 We want our undergraduate students to have a similar impact, so we designed a Bachelor of Social Work (BSW) program that teaches generalist social work practice skills through an empowerment lens.

-Katie Van Blair, Director of the SAU School of Social Work, Professor
+Katie Van Blair, Professor and Director of the SAU School of Social Work

 Johny Augustine, Assoc.
 Professor